-- Revlimid® is the trade name for lenalidomide - Lenalidomide is expected to be harmful to the unborn child. - Lenalidomide has been shown to produce birth defects in animals and it is expected to have a similar effect in humans. - Prior to treating you with lenalidomide, you will be asked to sign a Treatment Initiation Form to confirm that the benefits and risks of Revlimid® therapy have been explained to you and that you have understood and agree to comply with the requirements of the Risk Management Plan. - In order to ensure that an unborn baby is not exposed to lenalidomide, you prescriber will complete a Patient Card documenting that you have been informed of the requirement for your partner NOT to become pregnant throughout the treatment with lenalidomide and for 7 days after you stop lenalidomide. - You should never share lenalidomide with anyone else. - You should always return any unused capsules to the pharmacist for safe disposal as soon as possible. - If you experience any side effects whilst taking lenalidomide you should tell your prescriber or pharmacist. - Lenalidomide passes into human semen.
-If your partner is pregnant or able to become pregnant and she doesn't use effective contraception, you must use condoms, throughout the duration of your treatment, during dose interruptions and 7 days after you stop lenalidomide even if you have had a vasectomy. - If your partner does become pregnant whilst you are taking lenalidomide or within 7 days after you have stopped taking lenalidomide, you should inform your prescriber immediately and your partner should also consult her doctor immediately. - You should not donate blood or semen or sperm during treatment, during dose interruptions, or for 7 days after stopping treatment. - For additional information, please refer to the Package Leaflet.
+- Revlimid[®] is the trade name for lenalidomide - Lenalidomide is expected to be harmful to the unborn child. - Lenalidomide has been shown to produce birth defects in animals and it is expected to have a similar effect in humans. - Prior to treating you with lenalidomide, you will be asked to sign a Treatment Initiation Form to confirm that the benefits and risks of lenalidomide therapy have been explained to you and that you have understood and agree to comply with the requirements of the Risk Management Plan. - In order to ensure that an unborn baby is not exposed to lenalidomide, you prescriber will complete a Patient Card documenting that you are NOT able to become pregnant. - You should never share lenalidomide with anyone else - You should always return any unused capsules to the pharmacist for safe disposal as soon as possible. - You should not donate blood during treatment, during dose interruptions, or for 7 days after stopping treatment.